 Homeworks must be turned on time without exception.
 The lowest two homework scores will be dropped.

 Projects: There will be approximately five programming projects during the semester.
 The due date for each project will be clearly stated.
 Plan to start early since debugging systems code can take arbitrarily large amounts of time.
 Additionally, respect Murphy's rule and plan for your bus to run late, your personal computer to crash the afternoon of the due date, etc.

 For each group project, your group members will evaluate your contribution.
 If your median rating is an unsatisfactory or less for 3 or more projects, your final course grade will be reduced by a letter grade.

 Projects must be submitted in the correct format and named correctly.
 Projects that do not compile or are named incorrectly will receive a 0.
-We will release a script to help you test that your code will compile correctly.
-Use it.

 Late Policy: You will have 4 slip days in 1 day units (that is, 1 minute to 24 hours late = 1 slip day, etc.) to use throughout the semester to extend project deadlines.
 However, you may only use two slip days on any particular project and you may use no slip days on the final project.
 Other than that, you may divide your slip days across the projects in any way you wish, subject to the 4 day total and the 2 day per project maximum.
 Slip days are to account for life circumstances and emergencies.
 Do not use your slip days frivolously.
 If you use all your slip days and then cannot turn in your project on time for any reason then you will receive a 0 for that project.